Branding, Marketing, and Advertising: Learn the Differences

-Reminder as an objective is not less important than the first two.
-A brand needs to affirm its placement inside the customer’s mind through reminding him why its products and services are better than the others.
+A reminder as an objective is not less important than the first two.
+A brand needs to affirm its placement inside the customer’s mind by reminding him why its products and services are better than the others.

 3- Branding – or how to build an intangible giant: